MartaPanasyuk/Cats-in-Amsterdam-_Front-End/README.md

 Here is a link to the deployed app: https://car-radar.netlify.app/ You can login with email: test@test.com and password: test1234 if you would like to try out CatRadar app.

-### How it works
-On a home page you can find a map with all cats